Jenn-87/DONT_TRASH_SO_FAST/README.md

 # DONT TRASH SO FAST!

+Semi-final project @Le Wagon
-Join neighbours to share food/leftovers, care more and waste less.
+Join neighbours to share leftover food, care more and waste less.

 Give & get free food – all directly from your community.